-Back in 1979 our decision created one small problem.
-We needed money to care for our family.
-The solution was to make fudge on a gas stove we had installed in the basement of our home.
-Our plan was to sell it to anyone who would pay for it.
-Good plan huh?
-My parents didn't think so!
-Winter was quickly upon us and we needed to conserve our resources and heat our home.
+Back in 1979 their decision created one small problem.
+They needed money to care for their family.
+The solution was to make fudge on a gas stove they had installed in the basement of their home.
+Their plan was to sell it to anyone who would pay for it!

-Every time we made a batch of fudge we realized we also heated our home. (not bad I thought!)
-We were on a mission to stay warm and conserve our money so we quickly realized we should make lots of fudge!
+Every time they made a batch of fudge, they realized they were also heating their home.
+They were on a mission to stay warm and conserve money so they quickly realized they should make lots of fudge!

-Many local candy stores purchased our fudge and we were able to manufacture our candy and heat our home at the same time.
-The demands from our customer's volume put pressure on our home for space.
-We quickly needed to rent space to manufacture and store our products.
+Many local candy stores purchased Winfrey’s fudge, they were able to manufacture candy and heat their home at the same time.
+The demands from customer's volume put pressure on their home for space.
+So quickly they needed to rent space to manufacture and store products.

-Our first rented location was in Danvers, Massachusetts.
-We renovated a foundry into our first kitchen.
-All of our fudge was made in copper kettles over open-flame gas stoves.
-Our cream and butter was purchased from a small local dairy. (we continue to use the same local dairy today!)
+Winfrey’s first rented location was in Danvers, Massachusetts.
+They renovated a foundry into their first kitchen.
+All the fudge was made in copper kettles over open-flame gas stoves.
+The cream and butter purchased from a small local dairy continues to provide cream and butter today!
+(Dunajski Dairy of Peabody)

-Every batch was stirred by hand with wooden paddles to blend the cream and sugar into our famous fudge.
-Our first real break came from Brigham's Ice Cream and Candy stores.
-Their stores were located throughout the greater Boston area; we manufactured all of their fudge.
+Every batch was stirred by hand with wooden paddles to blend the cream and sugar into Winfrey’s famous fudge.
+Their first real break came from Brigham's Ice Cream and Candy stores.
+Brigham’s stores were located throughout the greater Boston area; Winfrey’s manufactured all their fudge.

 Winfrey's was now producing 1,000 pounds of fudge for Brigham's every 2 weeks!

-Over the next ten years, we continued to manufacture and wholesale our products.
+Over the next ten years, they continued to manufacture and wholesale products.
 They included 23 varieties of fudge, 18 flavors of taffy and 10 fine chocolates.
-Our chocolate line included clusters, chocolate pops, barks, and thin mints.
-All of our chocolates were made by hand.
+The chocolate line included clusters, chocolate pops, barks, and thin mints.
+All the chocolates were made by hand.
 Tables were covered with clusters, bark and pops!

 Winfrey's Fudge & Chocolates started their organization in 1979 just 100 years after the "chocolate" we know today was introduced into the world's palate.
-The pace of change in consumer expectations regarding the quality of chocolate, the presentation of chocolate products and the variety of chocolates has propelled Winfrey's into an ever-changing structure.
+The pace of change in consumer expectations regarding the quality of chocolate, the presentation of chocolate products and the variety of chocolates has propelled Winfrey's into becoming a fine chocolatier.